tuxarb/profiling/README.md

 ## Additional information
-If you want to get a more accurate result, you should use **detailed test** and specify in your .properties file the key **number_tests** huge as possible to program can finish. <br />
+If you want to get a more accurate result, you should use **detailed test** and specify in your .properties file the value for the key **number_tests** huge as possible to program can finish. <br />
 Also for the serious purposes it is better to use **non_interactive** mode.